 - Highly individualized attention and advising from faculty

-- Early exposure to cutting-edge research (UNC is ranked 8th in research activities among all U.S. public and private universities2)
+- Early exposure to cutting-edge research (UNC is ranked 8th in research activities among all U.S. public and private universities)

-- An exceptional social network within the Society of Physics Students (SPS) and Women in Physics (WiP)
+- An exceptional social network within the Society of Physics Students (SPS) and Visibility in Physics (ViP)